Definitions and Calculations for The Cost Study

 Do not submit data for non-academic programs like Military Science and units that do not have permanent faculty residing in them as in most interdisciplinary programs.

 Indicate all of the degrees (i.e. bachelors, masters, doctorate or professional) offered in a discipline at your institution.
+Consistent with the historical definition used for The Cost Study, only JD and PharmD degrees should be included in the “Professional” degree category.

 Provide the average number of degrees awarded in a discipline for each of the past three academic years as indicated as first major on the respective IPEDS Completions Reports